SpeculativeCoder/adhoc-web/README.md

 or alternatively you can manually run `AdhocManagerApplication` in your IDE.

-If you go to http://localhost you should see the application running.
+If you go to http://localhost you should see the application running in development mode.

+Further functionality requires setup (see https://github.com/SpeculativeCoder/AdhocDocumentation).

 ## Copyright / License(s)